Tag Archives: Epistemology

 Hjalmar Hegge and the limits of the current epistemology in solving our current crisis

 Hegge expresses concern about the way we humans are beginning to view ourselves as automatons as a result of viewing nature as a measurable object.
 We ourselves have become a human type that not only thinks in technological, mechanistic ways, but a type that experiences the world like this.
-We more and more view ourselves as Descartes viewed animal: as complicated machines.
-This can also be seen in the we talk about how certain behaviors or characteristics are “programmed into the genes”, and how the brain “is like a computer” – we are becoming automatons ourselves.
+We more and more view ourselves as Descartes viewed animals: as complicated machines.
+This can also be seen in the way we talk about how certain behaviors or characteristics are “programmed into the genes”, and how the brain “is like a computer” – we are becoming automatons ourselves.
 As he says: by having mechanized nature, we have mechanized ourselves (Hegge, p.
 150-51).
 I think this is also the reason we fear that AI will develop consciousness and become human.
 Only an amputated and mechanized view of humans can give soil for such an idea and fear.

 In Mennesket og naturen, Hegge gives an ideal-typical presentation of one aspect of the development of the Western consciousness and our relation to nature from prehistory till modern times.
 The basic tenet of his book is a critique of the theory of the subjectivity of sense-qualities that he had earlier presented in Erkjennelse og virkelighet.
 In Mennesket og naturen he applies the epistemological analysis and shows how the theory of the subjectivity of the sense-qualities has serious consequence for nature, mainly because it reduces nature to be of a mechanistic character, where the primary qualities are what can be measured as waves or force, and the secondary qualities, such as tone, color, smell and so on are seen as merely subjective and not really real (cf. Hegge, 2003/1957, foreword).
 His presentation is therefore not a full picture of the development of Western history of ideas, but a small aspect, that despite this limited focus does highlight an important challenge in the current Western mindset and relation to nature.
 In this article there is no room to enter into the details of his presentation of this development.
 I will here only focus on the last part of his book, which deals with early modern to modern time.